danicampora/Micropython-scheduler/README.md

  4. subthread.py Illustrates dynamic creation and deletion of threads.
  5. lcdtest.py Demonstrates output to an attached LCD display.
  6. polltest.py A thread which blocks on a user defined polling function
+ 7. instrument.py The scheduler's timing functions employed to instrument code

 The scheduler uses generators and the yield statement to implement lightweight threads.
 When a thread submits control to the scheduler it yields an object which informs the scheduler of the circumstances in which the thread should resume execution.
 There are four options.
  1. A timeout: the thread will be rescheduled after a given time has elapsed.